NikiforovAll/nikiforovall.github.io/_posts/2024-06-07-test-instrumentation-with-otel-aspire.md

 As you can see, we have a lot of thing going on during automatic database migration.

-Let's open "TestRun" traces, I've prepared to way you can run integration tests.
+Let's open "TestRun" traces, I've prepared two ways you can run integration tests.
 By default `XUnit` runs tests withing same `TestCollection` sequentially, but we can override this behavior by using custom test framework.

 Here is sequential version: